Board of Directors

 Ken Woods received a Bachelor of Arts in City Planning and Urban Studies from San Francisco State University and a Master of Business Administration from Holy Names University in Oakland.
 He is a former Senior Vice President and Policy Manager at Wells Fargo.
 Mr. Woods has been a member of the Board of Directors since 2008 and chairs the Human Resources Committee, as well as serving on the Executive and Governance Committees.

 Kasandra Davis is a Global Senior Finance Manager supporting the Mergers and Acquisitions and Emerging Technologies and Products (ETP) groups, where she drives business case development to determine viability and feasibility, at Applied Materials.
 She has a Master of Business Administration in finance and real estate from University of California, Berkeley and Master of Arts in Teaching from University of Southern California.
-She joined the board in June 2015 and chairs the Program Committee, as well as serving on the Finance Committee.
+She joined the Board of Directors in June 2015 and chairs the Program Committee, as well as serving on the Finance Committee.